The McKay--Navarro conjecture for the prime 2: Abstract

 \section{Abstract}

-We complete the proof of the McKay--Navarro conjecture (also known as the Galois--McKay conjecture) for the prime 2, by completing the proof of the inductive McKay--Navarro conditions introduced by Navarro--Sp{\"a}th--Vallejo in this situation.
+We complete the proof of the McKay--Navarro conjecture (also known as the Galois--McKay conjecture) for the prime 2, by completing the proof of the inductive McKay--Navarro conditions introduced by Navarro--Sp{\"a}th--Vallejo for this prime.

 \textit{Mathematics Classification Number:} 20C15, 20C33

 \textit{Keywords:} local-global conjectures, characters, McKay conjecture, Galois--McKay, McKay--Navarro conjecture, finite simple groups, Lie type, Galois automorphisms